GeorgKindermann/ScanTailorPostProcess/README.md

 mkdir j
 jbig2 -b ./j/jb2 -p -s -t .85 -a -w .1 ./bw/*.tif
 ```
-where `-b` sets the path and name of the resulting files, `-p` produces PDF ready data, `-s` is the symbole mode for texts, `-t` sets the classification threshold for symbol coder (tool low values could lead to character substitution errors.
-E.g. a 1 gets an I. Default is .92), `-a` uses automatic thresholding in symbol encoder and `-w` sets the classification weight for symbol coder (def: 0.5).
+where `-b` sets the path and name of the resulting files, `-p` produces PDF ready data, `-s` is the symbol mode for texts, `-t` sets the classification threshold for symbol coder (tool low values could lead to character substitution errors.
+E.g. a 1 gets an I. Default is .92), `-a` uses automatic threshold in symbol encoder and `-w` sets the classification weight for symbol coder (def: 0.5).
+Have also a look at [jbig2enc-minidjvu](https://github.com/ImageProcessing-ElectronicPublications/jbig2enc-minidjvu/blob/main/doc/recipe.md) which shows a method to have high compression rates while keeping misclassifications low.
 Those pictures could be arranged to a pdf with:
 ```
 # Option 1: Default page numbering (1, 2, 3, ...)